LiuGangKingston/Multi-line-equation-by-beamer/README.md

 # Multi-line-equation-by-beamer
-Many people use LaTeX mainly for its ability to generate good-looking and consistent equations.
-As a LaTeX documentclass, beamer can further help to make frames and slides for presentations, where no problem for single-line euqations at all.
-However, after many tests, I believe the following way is the only reasonable one for presenting a multi-line equation line by line with beamer, with no unexpected manual effort.
+Many people use LaTeX mainly for its ability to generate good-looking and consistent mathematical equations.
+As a LaTeX documentclass, beamer can further help to make frames and slides for presentations, where no problem for single-line euqations.
+However, after many tests, I believe that the following way is the only reasonable one for presenting a multi-line equation line by line with beamer, with no additional manual effort.

 By defining